Statute of Limitation on debts

-The statute of limitation on debt depends upon the following:
+The statute of limitations on debt depends upon the following:

 • The amount of debt you owe.